 available balance and is

 required collateral for placing BUY orders.
-It is always a
+It is always authorised by

 Prerequisites